grst/nxfvars/README.rst

 Usage
 -----

-Add the `Nxf.groovy <example/lib/Nxf.groovy>`_ script to the `lib` directory of your pipeline.
-In each process where you want to use `nxfvars`, add the following line to the `script` section, right before executing the python script:
+Add the `Nxf.groovy <example/lib/Nxf.groovy>`_ script to the :code:`lib` directory of your pipeline.
+In each process where you want to use :code:`nxfvars`, add the following line to the :code:`script` section, right before executing the python script:

 .. code-block::